At COP29 climate talks, Africa's patience wears thin – DW – 11/21/2024

 At COP29 climate talks, Africa's patience wears thinNovember 21, 2024

-As the 29th UN Climate Change Conference (COP29) takes place in Baku, Azerbaijan, a growing cloud of disillusionment hangs over climate-related talks.
+As the 29th UN Climate Change Conference (COP29) winds to a close in Baku, Azerbaijan, a growing cloud of disillusionment is hanging over the talks.

 Of the 20 countries most vulnerable to climate change, a staggering 17 are located in Africa.
 African leaders and citizens are raising their voices louder than ever, demanding accountability and concrete measures to combat the climate crisis.
 African countries are grappling with severe droughts, floods and escalating food insecurity, all exacerbated by climate change.